mideind/GreynirEngine/doc/overview.rst

 ``NP_OBJ`` is an object noun phrase *(andlag)*.
 Nonterminal names are listed in the :ref:`nonterminals` section.

-What Reynir does
+What Greynir does
 ----------------

-Reynir starts by **tokenizing** your text, i.e. dividing it up into individual words, numbers, punctuation and other tokens.
-For this, it uses the separate `Tokenizer <https://github.com/mideind/Tokenizer>`_ package, by the same authors, which is automatically installed with Reynir.
+Greynir starts by **tokenizing** your text, i.e. dividing it up into individual words, numbers, punctuation and other tokens.
+For this, it uses the separate `Tokenizer <https://github.com/mideind/Tokenizer>`_ package, by the same authors, which is automatically installed with Greynir.

-After tokenization, Reynir proceeds to **parse** the text according to a `context-free grammar <https://github.com/mideind/ReynirPackage/blob/master/src/reynir/Reynir.grammar>`_ for the modern Icelandic language.
+After tokenization, Greynir proceeds to **parse** the text according to a `context-free grammar <https://github.com/mideind/ReynirPackage/blob/master/src/reynir/Reynir.grammar>`_ for the modern Icelandic language.
 This grammar contains rules describing how sentences and the various subparts thereof can be validly constructed.

 Almost all sentences are **ambiguous**.
 This means that there are multiple parse trees that can validly describe the sentence according to the grammar rules.
-Reynir thus has to choose a single best tree from the forest of possible trees.
+Greynir thus has to choose a single best tree from the forest of possible trees.
 It does this with a scoring heuristic which assigns higher scores to common word forms and grammatical constructs, and lower scores to rare word forms and uncommon constructs.
-The parse tree with the highest overall score wins and is returned from the :py:meth:`Reynir.parse_single()` function.
+The parse tree with the highest overall score wins and is returned from the :py:meth:`Greynir.parse_single()` function.

 Once the best parse tree has been found, it is available for various kinds of **queries**.
 You can access word lemmas, extract noun and verb phrases